Hunter Gatherer Foodie Adventure

 Tathra

 Heading north to Tathra, the foodie hero of this town is the award winning Tathra Oysters.
 These beauties are harvested from the pristine waters of Nelson Lake, a thriving, shallow lake around 12 kilometres north of Tathra and set within Mimosa Rocks National Park.
 The Rodley's family home on the edge of Tathra town is the farm gate for these multi award winners.
-Their “cellar door” is open December to June.
+Their “shellar door” is open December to June.

 • Mimosa Wines, Bermagui